 Although I love lemon and raspberries, this wasn't my favorite cake, nor my favorite lemon and raspberry dessert.
 The layer cakes were a little tricky to bake well in a temperamental oven, and I'm ambivalent on the texture of egg white-leavened cakes.
 I'm pretty sure that I spread out making this cake over a Saturday and a Sunday afternoon, but there were so many steps to making this cake, I got tired of assembling it.
 It would have been easier to stay motivated if I was making the cake for a special occasion.
 Even so, I'm not sure that I would make specific cake again.

 I also did the calorie calculation on this cake, and wow - each piece was pretty rich.
 This was definitely a cake meant to be shared.
 Alex and I shared some with the people we work with, and it got lots of great comments.
 After all, buttercream is awesome!

 Raspberries were on sale in early August, so I decided it was a great time to try Lemon-Raspberry Muffins.
 This is the raspberry and lemon cake that I've been waiting for.

-4 tsp grated lemon peel (or the zest of 2 lemons)
+- 4 teaspoon grated lemon peel (or the zest of 2 lemons)

-1 cup buttermilk (or, 1 tbsp vinegar topped with enough almond milk to equal 1 cup)
+- 1 cup buttermilk (or, 1 tablespoon vinegar topped with enough milk/almond milk to equal 1 cup)